We can't wait to welcome you and your family to Taronga Western Plains Zoo!

-Yes.
-To help manage the Zoo’s capacity, FREE tickets will still be available for children under the age of 4 years old, however to ensure we can manage capacity, all individuals visiting Taronga Western Plains Zoo Dubbo, including infants under 4, must be accounted for via the online form.
+Yes, free tickets are still be available for children under the age of 4 years old.
+However, to ensure we can manage capacity, all individuals visiting Taronga Western Plains Zoo Dubbo, including infants under 4, must be booked via the online ticketing system.

 I previously purchased a ticket to Taronga Western Plains Zoo Dubbo, is it still valid?

 All tickets purchased prior to Taronga's temporary closure on Wednesday 25 March 2020 to Taronga Zoo Sydney and Taronga Western Plains Zoo Dubbo have had the validity extended and honoured for 12 months from the date of purchase.

 Guests with previously purchased online tickets will receive further information directly via email, including a unique access code, on how to register for a selected date in line with limited daily capacity.